captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-He told me I was a weak addict just circling the drain, then he told me get the fuck out and don’t ever come back -- can you believe that, Dad?
+He told me I was a weak addict just circling the drain, then he told me get the fuck out and don’t ever come back—can you believe that, Dad?

 ---

-He hit me in my face -- see?
+He hit me in my face—see?
 He told me I was a first class Piece of Shit of the Highest Order.

 ---

-I don’t think that was right -- do you, Dad?
+I don’t think that was right—do you, Dad?

 ---

 ## POPS:
-Nah, Oswaldo -- that ain’t right at all.
+Nah, Oswaldo—that ain’t right at all.

 ---

 ## OSWALDO:
-Then he took my Black Rhino Claw Hammer with the ergonomics an shit that I gave him -- and I mean, I don’t even know -- I just fuckin ran -- you know?
+Then he took my Black Rhino Claw Hammer with the ergonomics an shit that I gave him—and I mean, I don’t even know—I just fuckin ran—you know?

 ---

 Anyway.
-As a result of this, I’m thinking about calling an escort service now, Dad -- whatchu think about that?
+As a result of this, I’m thinking about calling an escort service now, Dad—whatchu think about that?

 ---

 ## POPS:
-...
-Oswaldo?
-Oswaldo -- are you drunk, Oswaldo?
+…Oswaldo?
+Oswaldo—are you drunk, Oswaldo?

 ---